The Syrian Peddlers

 As the peddler progressed on his journey, a leather pack could be collapsed to fold into another pack, and the continued trudging became less and less cumbersome.
 The demonstration of the packs was often a delight to children present at the time.

 Depending on the time of day, the peddler was often offered a place to stay.
 It is estimated that 99% of these offers were from people of the French population.
-It has been interpreted by some that the French-Canadians were kind in nature and being Mediterranean, had a similar complexion to the Syriac people.
+It has been interpreted by some that the French-Canadians were kind and being Mediterranean, had a similar complexion to the Syriac people.

 The Ottoman Empire was under the rule of the Ottoman sultan, Abdulamid.
 He was adamant at crushing any and all separatist movements being formed by the Syriac people, the Kurds and the Armenians.
 Since they shared land between southeast Turkey, northern Syria and Iraq, and northwest Iran, Abdulamid played the Kurds against the Armenians who were promoting their own territorial autonomy.
 This resulted in the Christian massacres of 1895-1896 when estimated hundreds of thousands were slaughtered, followed by the burning of Christian villages and by the rounding up of people in caravans into a forced migration.
 This ethnic cleansing of Christians continued and between 1915-1918, the Young Turk’s government encouraged the Kurds to attack convoys of Christians, who were evacuated by force from their villages and towns by the regular Turkish troops and police forces, and were allowed to rob and kill them all.